The Green Knight director David Lowery on the risk and reward of his medieval epic

 Lowery maintains the crux of this story in his theatrical adaptation, charting Gawain’s obstacle-laden journey from renowned knight of Camelot to isolated adventurer.
 Dev Patel is mesmeric as the layered protagonist, starring alongside Ineson’s imposing Green Knight and a stellar supporting cast which includes Alicia Vikander, Joel Edgerton and Sean Harris.

-But the director, whose credits include A Ghost Story, Pete's Dragon and The Old Man & the Gun, was conscious of ensuring his version of the well-trodden tale became unmistakably his own.
+But the director, who counts A Ghost Story, Pete's Dragon and The Old Man & the Gun among his credits, was conscious of ensuring his version of the well-trodden tale became unmistakably his own.

 “It’s such a rich experience to go and read the different translations and see how the story changes, how the language evolves and the choices that different translators make,” he says.
 “Some of them take great liberties, some of them don't.
 What that does for me as a filmmaker is make me feel like I'm participating in that tradition, because I'm also translating the text in my own way, trying to illuminate it from my own perspective in the same way that Tolkien or any of the other translators whose versions I studied did.”